listman-io/docs/README.md

 | `equalBool` | Conditional value to match current value of the `bool` type column to.
 The record will be marked for archiving if values are equal. | `true` or `false` |
 | `olderThanDays` | Conditional value to match current value of the `datetime` type column to.
 The record will be marked for archiving if column value are older than `olderThanDays` days. | `30` |

-#### `recordAction` subsection
+#### `onRecordProcessed` subsection

 Once list record is archived or exported you may want to delete it or modify some of its fields.
-The `recordAction` subsection is designed to configure post archive action applied to the archived record.
+The `onRecordProcessed` subsection is designed to configure post archive action applied to the archived record.

 | Field  | Description | Example |
 | ------------- | ------------- | -----------------|